-- 1. Abolish the Rylington Park Transitional Committee as it has fulfilled its terms of reference. - 2.
-Establish a new Rylington Park Committee of Council. - 3.
-Authorise the Rylington Park Committee to commence consultation with the Rylington Park Management Committee Inc and the broader community to develop a charter for Rylington Park that can be presented to Council for its approval. - 4.
-Authorise the CEO and Rylington Park Committee to enter into negotiations with Edith Cowan University (ECU) to develop an MOU or other partnership agreement that facilitates the use of Rylington Park by ECU for research and training for presentation to Council for its approval. - 5.
-That Council state a preference with a strong emphasis that Rylington Park host events and field days to ensure that learnings from this research are shared with farmers in the Boyup Brook Shire and the broader agricultural community.
+- 1. Abolishing the Rylington Park Transitional Committee as it has fulfilled its terms of reference. - 2.
+Commencing consultation with the Rylington Park Management Committee Inc and the broader community to develop a charter for Rylington Park. - 3.
+Authorising the CEO to enter into negotiations with Edith Cowan University (ECU) to develop an MOU or other partnership agreement that facilitates the use of Rylington Park by ECU for research and training for presentation to Council for its approval.

+- 4. Including statements in any agreement that Rylington Park host events and field days and to ensure that learnings from this research are shared with farmers in the Boyup Brook Shire and the broader agricultural community. - 5.
+Authorise the CEO to enter into arrangements with AWI to ensure that shearing schools will continue to be run at Rylington Park in future years